adcm2292/dsc-phase-1-project-online/README.md

-# Creatig Movies in 2020
+# Creating Movies in 2020

 Welcome!
 In this repo I present my EDA performed looking to answer the queston "WHAT TYPE OF FILMS TO CREATE?